iwantmyname/blog/src/2013/11/were-proud-supporters-of-open-source-and-couchdb-conf-vancouver-is-going-to-be-awesome.md

 layout: post
 date: 2013-11-08 18:01:37 +1200
 author: Chris
-title: "We're Proud Supporters Of Open Source (And CouchDB Conf Vancouver Is Going To Be Awesome!)"
+title: We're Proud Supporters Of Open Source (And CouchDB Conf Vancouver Is Going To Be Awesome!)
 ----

 <!-- excerpt -->